stockx/GradientProgressView/README.md

 ## Usage

 `GradientProgressView` is state based.
-To configure the progress view, simply update the `state` value with whatever values you'd like, and re-set the graidntView's state:
+To configure the progress view, simply update the `state` value with whatever values you'd like, and re-set the state:

 1) First you should set up the `GradientProgressView`: